HolaSenorPython/Colors-From-Image-Website/README.md

 - 📸 Upload image files (PNG, JPG, JPEG)
 - 🎯 View the **top 12 most common colors** from the uploaded image
 - 🎨 Each color is displayed with a labeled swatch and its prevalence rank
-- 🎧 Fun audio feedback on button click
+- 🎧 Fun audio feedback on button click (home screen only)
 - ⚽ Bonus themed visuals (e.g. soccer GIFs!)
 - 🧼 Clean, responsive design with Bootstrap 5